Travala.com (AVA) Price Hits $0.56 on Top Exchanges

 According to CryptoCompare, “Travala.com (AVA) is a travel booking platform based on the NEO blockchain.
 The platform itself operates both a centralized front-end allowing suppliers to edit their listings, whilst operating a decentralized backend incorporating the NEO blockchain governing the AVA engine.
 Thus, building a trusted, transparent and secure travel booking platform reducing the costs associated with the travel industry.
 Travala.com was designed to be a real-world use platform and by utilizing the NEO blockchain it allows us to position ourselves above potential competition operating within the crypto space.
 NEO operating at 1,000 transactions per second with the aim to be running at 100,000 TPS by 2020 [as mentioned in NEO Devcon]. “

-It is usually not presently possible to buy alternative cryptocurrencies such as Travala.com directly using US dollars.
-Investors seeking to acquire Travala.com should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, GDAX or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Travala.com using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as Travala.com directly using U.S. dollars.
+Investors seeking to trade Travala.com should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Travala.com using one of the aforementioned exchanges.

 Receive News & Updates for Travala.com Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Travala.com and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.